Tyler-g-hudson/image-sandbox/README.md

 **--base:** The full tag of the image upon this one will be based.
 Recommended is the dev environment image.
 **--repo:** A git repository to download.
 Should be in "user/repository" format.
 Defaults to "isce-framework/isce3".

-### Insert: Insert a local directory into a docker image
+### Insert: Insert a local directory into a Docker image

     python -m wigwam insert
         --tag (-t) TAG